Top Booked Restaurants in San Francisco This Week

 Elena’s is known for modern Mexican-American dishes (Source: Yelp)

-With 15-foot-tall ficus trees, brass accents, and an airy high-ceiling interior, Elena’s Mexican restaurant is the third most booked spot in San Francisco this week.
+With 15-foot-tall ficus trees, brass accents, and an airy high-ceiling interior, Elena’s Mexican restaurant is the fourth most booked spot in San Francisco this week.
 It is known for modern Mexican-American dishes with touches of Californian flavors.

 The eatery specializes in tortillas and tamales, all made in-house everyday.
 Some of their highlights include ceviche tostadas, tacos (shrimp gobernador and skirt steak), pozole, enchiladas, and empanadas.
 Elena’s celebrates its family roots through both its menu and design, bringing modern Mexican-American flavors to West Portal.
 More information on the restaurant is available here.